yerfor/GeneFace/docs/prepare_env/install_guide.md

 bash docs/prepare_env/install_ext.sh
 ```

-If you find any error in python package compatility, you can refer to `docs/prepare_env/geneface_3090.yaml` for specific package versions.
+If you find any error in python package compatility, you can refer to `docs/prepare_env/geneface_*.yaml` for my tested specific package versions for different GPUs.

 # 2. Prepare the 3DMM model and other data